 6) Choline in eggs decreases the risk of breast cancer and other cancers.

 Choline is an essential nutrient for the proper function of our cells but many people don’t get enough of it, especially women.
 New research has shown that women who consumed eggs as adolescents were 18% less likely to develop breast cancer.
 Unfortunately, the benefits of eggs don’t apply to all cancers.
 While choline does seem to prevent some cancers, some research also shows that it might increase prostate cancer risks in men.

 7) Vitamin B9 in eggs is beneficial when pregnancy planning.

-Vitamin B9 or folic acid which it’s commonly called is beneficial before and during a pregnancy to help prevent birth defects such as abnormalities of the brain and spinal cord.
-Choosing Omega-3 rich eggs and eating a diet of other folate-full foods helps provide the daily recommended 400 micrograms of folic acid women need.
+Vitamin B9 or folic acid which it’s commonly called is beneficial before and during pregnancy to help prevent birth defects such as abnormalities of the brain and spinal cord.
+Choosing Omega-3-rich eggs and eating a diet of other folate-full foods helps provide the daily recommended 400 micrograms of folic acid women need.

 8) The benefits of eggs also include slowing down the aging process.

 One egg contains 9 essential amino acids for healthy cells, protein for healthy muscles, lutein and zeaxanthin for healthy eyes, choline for healthy brains, vitamin D for strong bones, and other essential nutrients for a healthy body.
 Eggs are good for your skin, eyes, hair, heart, liver, intestines, muscles, and bones.
 In other words, it’s a nutritional powerhouse!